-Flexibility is important if you want to get the most benefit out of your exercise program.
+Flexibility is an important mobility exercise for elderly adults if you want to get the most benefit out of your exercise program.
 Focus on arm and chest muscles by standing with your feet shoulder-width apart and your arms at your sides, then bring both arms behind your back and grasp hands.
 With your shoulders pulled back, hold the move for about 30 seconds, release, and repeat.

 Another helpful stretch starts in the same standing position, but this time, clasp your hands in front.
 Turn your hands so the palms face the ground and bring your arms up to shoulder height.
 Press your palms outward, away from the body, and hold the move for about 30 seconds, release, and repeat.
 This exercise benefits the muscles of the neck, shoulders, and upper back.